 Court Records are public records.
 These records include a court case file that contains a court docket and all documents filed in the court case.
 You are able to access your court records on the internet, or at Clerk of Court office where the case was filed.

 Each and every state keeps a record of someone’s criminal history.
 These online databases are all linked and you can track criminal convictions from another state.
-You can go to county courthouse and check in person, or check the website.
+You can go to county courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and if it was in a different state entirely, you might have to pay for a more comprehensive search.

 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include: